kishlayamishra02/jira-weather-gadget/README.md

 - 🌍 City and country
 - 🌦 Weather description
-- 🌡 Temperature and “feels like” temperature
+- 🌡 Temperatur
-- 💧 Humidity &nbsp;|&nbsp; 💨 Wind speed
+- 💧 Humidity
 - 🔁 A manual **Refresh** button for instant updates

 Powered by **Atlassian Forge** (UI Kit) and the [OpenWeatherMap API](https://openweathermap.org/api).